PeiyuanXiao/SPHARM_analysis/README.md

 ### 🗄️ Data

-The scar orientation and core metric data required to reproduce the statistical results are included in this repository under `analysis/data/raw_data/`.
+The complete research compendium — all code and data needed to reproduce the study — is archived in the project's public OSF repository (<https://doi.org/10.17605/OSF.IO/d82c5>), which provides a citable, versioned snapshot; this GitHub repository is the live development version.
+The scar orientation and core metric data are version-controlled here under `analysis/data/raw_data/`.

-The 3D core meshes (`.stl` files) are too large for version control and are archived separately in the project's public OSF repository (<https://doi.org/10.17605/OSF.IO/d82c5>).
-Download `3D_models_cores.zip` from OSF and unzip it into `analysis/data/` — the archive contains a `3D_models_cores/` folder, so the meshes land at:
+The 3D core meshes (`.stl` files) are too large for version control and are distributed through OSF as `3D_models_cores.zip`.
+Download it from the OSF archive and unzip it into `analysis/data/` — the archive contains a `3D_models_cores/` folder, so the meshes land at:

     analysis/data/3D_models_cores/